MattSegal/fastai-notes/theory/sigmoid.md

 So... why use this as an activation function?

+In general our activation function for classfication needs to map some input value x from [-inf, inf] to [0, 1].
+Sigmoid can do that, which is nice, but there are _lots_ of possible functions which also do that, so why sigmoid in particular?

 TODO

-In general our activation function for classfication needs to map some input value x from [-inf, inf] to [0, 1]

 #### Why Not Sigmoid?